Made2Flex/backup_installer/README.md

 ## Acknowledgments

-This script is designed to work in conjunction with the [Mr. Updater GitHub repository](https://github.com/Made2Flex/Mr._Updater.git).
+This script is designed to work in conjunction with [Mr. Updater GitHub repository](https://github.com/Made2Flex/Mr._Updater.git).
 For more details, please refer to the repository.

 ## License